begmuhommet/low-ops-docs/docs/platform/administration/users/create.md

 # Creating a New User

-This guide provides step-by-step instructions for creating a new user in the Low-Ops Portal.
+This guide provides step-by-step instructions for creating a new user in the Administration console.

 ## Steps to Create a New User